 Policies are terminated through surrenders and maturities, where surrenders represent the voluntary terminations of policies by policyholders and maturities are determined by policy contract terms.
 Surrender assumptions are based upon cedant experience adjusted for expected future conditions.
-The Company uses duration weighting in the development of the discount rate.
+The Company uses market weighting in the development of the discount rate.
 Liability cash flows are discounted using the market yields on the underlying assets backing the liabilities less a risk margin to reflect uncertainty and an adjustment to reflect the credit risk of the Company.

 The non-performance risk spread refers to the risk that the obligation will not be fulfilled and includes the Company's own credit risk.
 The non-performance risk relating to the liability is assumed to be the same before and after its transfer.

-The risk margin is reflective of the uncertainty within the cash flows associated with the reinsurance contract.
+The risk margin is reflective of the uncertainty within the cash flows associated with the reinsurance.

-The significant unobservable inputs used in the fair value measurement of the Company's insurance reserves are non-performance risk spread and risk spread to reflect uncertainty.
-Significant increases (decreases) in non-performance risk spread and risk margin to reflect uncertainty would result in a lower (higher) fair value measurement.
+The significant unobservable inputs used in the fair value measurement of future policy benefit liability are undiscounted cash flows (which are determined using actuarial assumptions related to lapses, surrenders, mortality, partial withdrawal and morbidity), non-performance risk spread and risk margin to reflect uncertainty.
+Increases or decreases in non-performance risk spread and risk margin to reflect uncertainty would result in a lower or higher fair value measurement.